thetechguy152/node-js-auth-auto/README.md

 - Way to use Sequelize to interact with SQLITE Database

 ## User Registration, User Login and Authorization process.
-The diagram shows flow of how we implement User Registration, User Login and Authorization process.
 ## How to use the app
 during sign up dont use the roles column in the swagger doc signup just omit/ remve the roles,